International Commercial and Investment Arbitration

 - Full Year

-The lectures are structured to proceed from these theoretical norms to commencement, the agreement to arbitrate, setting up the arbitral tribunal, the arbitral procedure, the award, enforcement and challenge of the award and the role of national courts.
-Special sessions of the course will be dedicated to arbitration in three specialist areas.
-These are international construction contracts; maritime arbitration and trade arbitration.
-By its very nature, international commercial arbitration is comparative since it involves the application of a matrix of national laws, arbitration rules and international conventions.
+Teaching on the course is a combination of seminars and mooting.
+The seminars in term 1 examine the theories of arbitration; the agreement to arbitrate; setting up the arbitral tribunal; arbitral procedure; the award; enforcement and challenge of the award and the role of national courts.
+Term 2 comprises a mix of seminars on international investment law and arbitration and oral hearings on a fictional commercial dispute.
+By its very nature, international arbitration is comparative since it involves the application of a matrix of national laws, arbitration rules and international conventions.
 The course will be taught in this manner to enable the students appreciate its core legal basis, cross cultural attributes and international perspective.

-This will give the students qualitative choice and equip them to compete in the global world of international commercial arbitration in their future careers.
-This also positions SOAS as a clear player in the international commercial arbitration providers market, not just as an institution with regional expertise but also possessing relevant international commercial law expertise.
+The course positions SOAS as a player in the international arbitration providers market, not just as an institution with regional expertise but also possessing relevant international commercial law expertise.

 Objectives and learning outcomes of the course